bear-san/haproxy-configurator/README.md

 1. **Bind Creation**: When a bind is created, the system:
    - Determines which network interface should host the IP address based on subnet mappings
+   - For VLAN interfaces (e.g., `vlan100@eth0`), creates/updates the VLAN section in Netplan
+   - For regular interfaces, updates the ethernets section in Netplan
    - Adds the IP address to the Netplan configuration for that interface
    - Generates the Netplan configuration (but doesn't apply it yet)
    - Creates the HAProxy bind configuration